 - tear in the esophagus from violent vomiting (Mallory-Weiss tear)

-A black stool caused by food, supplements, medication, or minerals is known as "false melena."
+A black stool caused by food, supplements, medication, or minerals (but not blood) is known as "false melena."
 Iron supplements, taken by many women to combat iron-deficient anemia, may cause stools to be black or even greenish in color.
 Multivitamins that contain iron may also have the same effect.
 In addition, foods that are dark blue or black in color may cause black stools.
 Substances that can cause false melena are:

 - black licorice

 An ulcer is a sore on the lining of the stomach which can cause bleeding.
 Stomach ulcers are typically caused either by infection with a bacterium called Helicobacter pylori (H. pylori) or by use of pain medications known as NSAIDs (nonsteroidal anti-inflammatory drugs).

 Gastritis is the inflammation of the stomach lining and can be caused by overindulging in alcohol or food, eating spicy foods, smoking, infection with bacteria or prolonged use of NSAIDs.
 Conditions which can lead to gastritis include pernicious anemia, autoimmune diseases, and chronic bile reflux.

 The passage stool that is red or maroon colored due to the presence of blood is called "hematochezia."
 The brighter color of the blood indicates that it may be coming from a source in the lower gastrointestinal tract.
 A physician should investigate blood in the stool to rule out any potentially serious conditions.
 Causes of red blood in the stool can include: